top of page

 Sometimes, we must make our children uncomfortable to show them the skills they need to survive independently.
 The old mare knew she would rather teach her foal than her foal learn the hard way.

 Being in nature provides a much-needed respite from the pressures of online learning and the isolation caused by lockdowns.
 It allows children to engage in unstructured play, letting their imaginations run wild and invent their own games.
-Away from technology constraints, they can develop friendships, learn conflict resolution, and understand the importance of teamwork.
+Away from technological constraints, they can develop friendships, learn conflict resolution skills, and understand the importance of teamwork.

 Nature’s lessons are not just confined to the outdoors.
 They extend into the home, influencing parenting practices in remarkable ways.
 Drawing inspiration from the natural world, parents can emulate its authority, firm yet nurturing.
 They can provide a safe and secure environment where children are encouraged to explore, express themselves, and learn from their mistakes.
 By allowing children the freedom to make choices within reasonable boundaries, parents can empower them to develop their decision-making skills, fostering their independence and self-confidence.